juniorsundarCasual/TGT/vault/volume-2.chapter-150.md

 "Be that as it may, these are TWO lives we are talking about here," Guy redirected.
 "It's not right."

 "I know that!"
 Jean exclaimed all the while sporting an unperturbed face.
 "The burden weighs heavily on me, Teacher Larks.
 I know that if I intervene and fail, I will be responsible for the death of a person.
-However, if I don't intervene and let her die I will feel much worse BECAUSE I knew that I could have done something that may have a chance, albeit minimal, of saving both her and her child."
+However, if I don't intervene and let her die I will feel much worse BECAUSE I knew that I could have done something that may have had a chance, albeit minimal, of saving both her and her child."

 "I won't let you attempt something that hasn't been verified," Guy retorted.
-"This would be nothing short of callous immoral."

 "That's the thing," Jean interjected as she reached into her satchel.
 "My mother had been working on this procedure for a while."

-Jean retrieved a pristine journal and flipped through it to.
+Jean retrieved a pristine journal and flipped through it to a specific section.
 "She was developing a practice that could reduce the casualty rate of women going through childbirth.
 Not just mortals, but mages as well!"

 Guy held the book and quickly scanned through its contents.
-Jean continued by saying, "Although she didn't get far enough, she did manage to cement a fairly functional procedures for mortals.
+Jean continued by saying, "Although she didn't get far enough, she did manage to cement fairly functional procedures for mortals.
 In this entry, she describes her insights and successes, and details every step down to the minutiae."

 As Guy read through the journal entry, his heart wavered.
 Although much of what was described in the book was only theoretical, its reasoning was verifiable through modern medicine and surgical practices.
 Well, this was only to the extent of Guy's expertise in the field, which was surface level at best.
 Through his time stuck behind the sterile hospital walls in his past life, Guy had augmented his base knowledge of medicine.
 This wasn't to say that any patient confined in a hospital for a long time could become an expert medical practitioner, but they would inevitably learn a fair bit about what is considered the norm in a hospital as well as the standard safe practices that prevailed within.

-Guy wasn't a doctor, but he knew enough to deem whether something was safe by modern standards or not.
+Guy wasn't a doctor, but he was knowledgeable enough to deem whether something was safe by modern standards or not.
 And the procedure described within Jean's mother's journal was as close as it could get given the limitations of this world.
-She had covered multiple bases in her description and proposed possible failure points, albeit only through deductive reasoning, which Guy could confirm were valid points.
-Sure, certain propositions sounded farfetched, such as the preference of cauterising the surgery over stitching.
+She had covered multiple bases in her description and proposed possible failure points, albeit only through deductive reasoning, which Guy could confirm were valid in some ways.
+Sure, certain propositions sounded farfetched, such as the preference of cauterising the surgery over stitching it.
 Guy figured her belief in the superiority of the former over the latter may have to do with her overlooking the causes of infections and sepsis.

-"This looks fine, but the fact remains that you haven't practised this before," Guy pointed out.
-"Everything is fine on paper, but when it comes down to it, how confident are you?"
+"This looks adequate, but the fact remains that you haven't practised this before," Guy pointed out.
+"Everything is fine on paper, but when it comes down to applying it, how confident are you?"

 Jean's firmness wavered.
 Although it wasn't visible, Guy could feel her momentum deflating.
 "I...
 I'm not confident."